ThomasCarstens/BotDrivestoWaypoint/README.md

 | :heavy_check_mark: SMACH Integration  | :heavy_check_mark: SMACH Integration  | :heavy_check_mark: SMACH Integration  |

-## :soon: Contributions are welcome
+## :soon: Things to try out

-See suggestions, then please contact me at thomaxarstens@gmail.com
+If you have any suggestions, please contact me at thomaxarstens@gmail.com

 :heavy_check_mark: Bot detects face on webcam and in world